 Do not forget that performance is king.
 When it comes to choosing your compression arm sleeve, cleanliness and looks should take a backseat to any performance gains you might receive.
 You can always run your arm sleeve through the laundry or wash it by hand in the sink.
 And you always look good winning on the court no matter what your arm sleeve looks like.

-The most expensive sleeve on the list, the Men's Nike Pro Combat Elite Sleeve is the first option on this list to come with a print.
+The Men’s Nike Pro Combat Elite Sleeve is the first option on this list to come with a print.
 A line of blocks descends down the bicep and a straight black line is drawn across the forearm until it comes to the familiar Nike swoosh at the wrist.
-You'll probably know the design from the popular Elite basketball socks.
-It comes in a variety of colors but the print always stays the same.
-The design helps your arm muscles look bigger to perhaps intimidate your competition on the court.
-It is the only instance where design actually meets performance.
+You’ll probably know the design from the popular Nike Elite basketball socks.
+If you are a fashion-conscious basketball player and you want a good-looking elbow sleeve that fits the rest of your outfit, then this is the pick for you!

-This sleeve also features the moisture-wicking technology.
+This sleeve also features moisture-wicking technology.
 This type of fabric can prevent sweat from rolling down your wrist and on to your shooting hand.
 It keeps your hand dry which may actually improve accuracy.
 It also keeps your arms from becoming slippery where you can literally slide off your opponent.
+Consider ordering this elbow sleeve a size small as it tends to run big.

 The hex pattern on the elbow allows for maximum range of motion.
 The weight of the padding isn’t even noticeable and should not affect your shot.
 But the padding is there to reduce the impact of any falls you may have on the court.
 This is especially helpful out on asphalt courts.
 If you are wearing an arm sleeve for recovery so that you can play more basketball during your lifetime then this may be the sleeve for you.
 It reduces those bangs and bumps that everyone experiences when playing at full speed.